I have received a letter from SCO. What does it mean?

 The SCO staff encourages a student conduct conference information session.
 This meeting will give you an opportunity to review your conduct file, meet with a staff member to discuss your rights, to talk about the student conduct conference process, to discuss the range of sanctions that may be imposed, and to have your questions answered.
 This meeting is mandatory for students who are facing sanctions that could separate them from school (expulsion or suspension).

-A list of your rights is included within the Texas A&M University Student Rules.
+Information regarding the student conduct process is contained within the Texas A&M University Student Rules.

 Where did you get the information that you charged me with?